Xilinx/VMC_Help/AIE/FIR_Asymmetric_Stream/README.md

 #### Specify filter coefficients via input port
-When this option is enabled, the tool allows you to specify reloadable filter coefficients via the input port.
+When this option is enabled, the tool allows you to specify reloadable filter coefficients via a second input port.

 #### Filter coefficients
 This field should be specified with the asymmetric filter coefficients